kennyalive/Language-Arena/README.md

 3. Actual compilers for benchmarking.

 #### Compilers configuration
-The compiler configuration is pretty simple.
-Just update the paths in config.py located in the project's root.
-Is is not required to configure all the compilers listed in config.py, the compiler would be skipped if it's not found.
+Update `config.py` from the project's root by specifying paths to the compilers you are interested in.
+It is not required to configure all the compilers listed in `config.py`, the missing compilers would be ignored.

 #### Starting the test
 From the project's root run the launcher script.
 Depending on OS it's either